History of the Jews in Łęczna: 20th century

 The Jewish community numbered 2,019 (63% of the total population in 1921).
 1,617 Jews lived in Liczna in 1922.
 The community owned a synagogue, a mikveh, a prayer-house, a pre-burial house and a cemetery.
 In 1936, eight people were chosen to the general municipal council, showing just how dominant was the Jewish community in town.
 While 1889 Poles were living in town in 1935, the Jewish community reached to a number peak of 2273.

 With the Nazi occupation, Poles and Jews were forced under a curfew.
 Jews were also forced to wear a yellow star on their chests and later on their arms.
 Jews were no longer admitted to Caffe's, hotels and bars.
 As a results of the Nazi regulation forced upon Polish Jews by Reinhard Heydrich, a Jewish Ghetto was established in Liczna and all Jews were forced to move into its borders.
 After the Ghetto was established, the supervision was given to Ukrainians who were trained by the Nazi's in Trawniki concentration camp.
-Nevertheless, a segregation fence between the Jewish and Polish communities wes built not before 1942.
+Nevertheless, a segregation fence between the Jewish and Polish communities was constructed not before 1942.
 In January 1940, a local Judenrat was established by the Nazi's, consisting of 12 members.
 Icek Chaim Fruchtman was the head of the Judenrat.
 A Jewish local mutual help committee was established in July 1940.
 Icek Zylberstein, A local, was the chairman of the committee.
 A health service was founded in 1940 and a public kitchen in 1941.

 Between Meach and July 1942, Jews from Czechoslovakia and Bohemia arrived to the Liczna Ghetto.
 The population of the Ghetto grew from 2,191 in March 1941 to 3000 in October 1942.